 I offer the following lectures, many of which can be expanded into longer study days if required.
-My fees are negotiable and I am always happy to discuss new lecture subjects and ideas should you wish to have something a bit more bespoke.
+My fees are negotiable and I am always happy to discuss new lecture subjects and ideas should you wish to have something bespoke.

 M.R.
 James’ East Anglia